 How often is my child paid?

-Reps turn in their orders and timesheets, which includes a list of their appointments, every Monday.
+Reps submit their orders and timesheets, which includes a list of their appointments, every Monday.
 They are then paid the following Monday through direct deposit or paper check, which takes about two days longer to process.

 What will my child be doing?